-10.2 Foreign Companies and Companies That Do Not Yet Have Products on the Market untarily adhered to the Codes of Farmaindustria/AESEG.
+10.2 Foreign Companies and Companies That Do Not Yet Have Products on the Market

+Transparency requirements described above apply to transfers of value to HCPs, HCOs, and POs performed by companies associated to Farmaindustria/AESEG and/or which have voluntarily adhered to the Codes of Farmaindustria/AESEG.
 They also apply to transfers of value to Spanish HCPs, HCOs, and POs performed by their affiliates, except for the case that such affiliates already publish such transfers of value in accordance with their national code of conduct.
 The fact that the company does not yet have products in the market is irrelevant for this purpose.